albertopoljak/Licensy/README.md

-# Member license key Discord bot

-Create license keys that will assign the member with a temporary role when activated.
+# Licensy - easily manage expiration of roles with subscriptions!

+Generate license keys that, when redeemed by a member, will add a certain role to member that will last for certain time.

+Both role and expiration time are tied to license.

+You can make all of your roles subscribable and each license can have different expiration date.

 ## Requirements